SUSAN

 I choose to love, not fight, the incurable cancer that visited my body.
 Amazing at it seems, this illness woke me up to living life in an immeasurably beneficial way.
 Oh, and call it a meditation miracle, but I think I am cured.

-I think my meditation practice is the kindest, most affectionate and informing something-to-do when I flip out.
+I think my meditation practice is the kindest, most affectionate, and informing something-to-do when I flip out.

 I'm inquisitive and curious about my thoughts, feelings, and behaviors.
 I use questions to begin to ponder my experiences.